Plavit/Plavit/README.md

 - 💻 I also have 8+ years of work experience both in deep tech, strategy consulting and tech leadership.
 I am ***not*** currently considering new work offers<!--, [let me know your proposals 💌](mailto:marek.szeles@eforce.cvut.cz)-->.
 See [my LinkedIn](https://www.linkedin.com/in/marek-szeles/) for details, or here is a short summary:
    - Over 3 years at the Boston Consulting Group finishing as IT Specialist / client-facing technical consultant, by which point I was recruited by one of the clients
    - In the following 2 years, I have been overseeing the tech aspects of an acquisition of a global pharma company, ex-BCG client.
 After the M&A, I was leading a successful multi-billion EUR IT transformation there.
    - Following that, I co-founded and led a disruptive research team developing autonomous racing vehicles at Czech Technical University.
-The team later won races and beat prestigious teams from universities including MIT (US), ETH Zurich (CH) or KIT (DE).
+The team later won races and beat prestigious teams from universities including MIT (🇺🇸), ETH Zurich (🇨🇭) or KIT (🇩🇪).
    - After I finalised my studies, I was the CTO at [__Vizgard__](https://www.vizgard.com), an award-winning and venture-backed start-up building AI for unmanned platforms.
 We got several prizes including from the European Space Agency, plus I was voted CTO of the year in the UK.
    <!-- - Afterwards, I turned to startups  as a senior Tech Leadership roles, having been awarded xxx in 2022 for my role of CTO at [__Vizgard__](https://www.vizgard.com), helping build its AI product and accelerate its growth.-->
-- Experience with onsite work in 🇨🇿, 🇩🇪, 🇩🇰, 🇷🇺, 🇧🇪, 🇮🇹, 🇬🇧, 🇮🇳 and remote work as well; currently I am based in: Prague, 🇨🇿 <!-- with regular business travel toLondon, 🇬🇧--> <!-- TODO add CV sometime -->
+- Experience with onsite work in 🇨🇿, 🇩🇪, 🇩🇰, 🇷🇺, 🇧🇪, 🇮🇹, 🇬🇧, 🇮🇳, 🇺🇸 and remote work as well; currently I am based in: Prague, 🇨🇿 <!-- with regular business travel toLondon, 🇬🇧--> <!-- TODO add CV sometime -->
 - 👨‍💻 Tech stack: Python, JuPyteR Notebooks, Java, Kotlin, C++, Embedded-C, JavaScript(React, NodeJS), SQL, PHP, VBA